 - Makes available to faculty and staff, ARC grant applications and IRB applications.

-- b.
-Containment of University risk exposure related to academic research.
+- Containment of university risk exposure related to academic research.

-3. Supports the integrity of University research activities, including quality, feasibility, and value.
+- Supports the integrity of university research activities, including quality, feasibility, and value.

-1. Reviews, approves or denies funding requests from SAU faculty for academic research.
+- Reviews, approves or denies funding requests from Southern faculty for academic research.

-2. Cooperates with the SAU Associate Vice President for Budget and Finance to establish the annual grant budget used by the Academic Research Committee to facilitate campus-wide academic research.
+- Cooperates with the Southern Associate Vice President for Budget and Finance to establish the annual grant budget used by the Academic Research Committee to facilitate campus-wide academic research.

-3. Coordinates with the SAU Accounting Department Office in distributing approved research grant funds.
+- Coordinates with the Southern Accounting Department Office in distributing approved research grant funds.

 RECORDING AND REPORTING